New Round 2 mock draft: Predictions, best available prospects and best fits

 The first round of the 2021 NFL draft provided some twists and turns on draft boards right near the top, with Trey Lance being the San Francisco 49ers' selection at No. 3 overall.

-Lance was among five quarterbacks taken in the first round -- joining Trevor Lawrence (Jaguars), Zach Wilson (Jets), Justin Fields (Bears) and Mac Jones (Patriots) -- while some other young QBs around the league have some new wide receivers to whom to throw, or some new offensive linemen to help protect them.
+Lance was among five quarterbacks taken in the first round -- joining Trevor Lawrence (Jaguars), Zach Wilson (Jets), Justin Fields (Bears) and Mac Jones (Patriots) -- while some other young QBs around the league have some new wide receivers to throw to, or some new offensive linemen to help protect them.

 Thursday was also a night of reunions: